Xiaomi Mi 11 series: Here’s everything you need to know about Xiaomi’s 2021 flagship lineup!

-The devices are also noticeably slimmer than other phones in the lineup, measuring just 6.81mm at its thickest.
+The devices are also noticeably slimmer than other phones in the lineup, measuring just 6.81mm at their thickest.
 Since the phones pack the smallest displays out of the lot, they also have a comparatively smaller footprint.

 The Mi 11i has a larger rectangular camera island, but it has a flat display like the Mi 11 Lite duo.
 However, unlike all the other devices in the lineup, the Mi 11i sports a centered hole-punch cutout on the display for the selfie camera.
-The device also sports a slightly more premium back panel finish that comes in three colorways — Cosmic Black, Frosty White, and Celestial Silver.
+The device also sports a slightly more premium back panel finish that comes in three color schemes — Cosmic Black, Frosty White, and Celestial Silver.